If someone demanded you give them something of yours or else they’d put you in a cage, you’d probably be pretty upset.

 This passage has been used to develop the notion of a division of realms between the physical and the spiritual, whereby the state should be concerned with the material (politics on how the world should be run), and the church, with the spiritual (immaterial and religious matters).
 But the truth is, Jesus is neither siding with the establishment, nor dividing realms between politics and religion.
 In the worldview of Jesus, there is the false and demonic ruler-ship of nations of the world, and there is the true Kingship of Jesus and his own unique politics.

 No one can serve to masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.

 The popular interpretation is that there are certain things Christians are supposed to give to the state and other certain things to God.
-But a careful interpretation of Jesus’ words actually seems to be telling his followers to do the exactly the opposite.
+But a careful interpretation of Jesus’ words actually seems to be telling his followers to do the exact opposite.
 Jesus believed it was his right to rule the entire realm of the physical and the spiritual; human government had no right to either.
 The domain of Christ’s lordship is the entire Earth, and all other rulers work for Satan.

-God is the creator of all things, therefore, all things belong to God.
-Caesar is not God, he is not the creator, therefore, nothing actually belongs to him.
+God is the creator of all things; therefore, all things belong to God.
+Caesar is not God, he is not the creator; therefore, nothing actually belongs to him.
 When you take into consideration those two things, Jesus’ answer seems quite clear: